Tournament Rules

 Behavior and exclusion

 Due to the size of the festival, the presence of rugby players on the island is relatively large.
 The intention is that the enormous hospitality that is given to so many rugby players by the island of Ameland should not be damaged.
-The organization therefore takes the position that teams, or players of teams, which in the opinion of one of the covenant partners of the festival have misbehaved, will be excluded from participation the following year.
-The association or the relevant team will receive a written message from the festival organization, stating reasons.
+The Festival Management therefore takes the position that teams, players or teams, which in the opinion of one of the covenant partners of the festival have misbehaved, might be excluded directly from participation and possibly even the following year.
+The national association and/or the relevant club will receive a written statement from the festival organization, explaining the reasons.